 The position of the body in three dimensions can be described using a combination of movements at all of the joints, and moving around all three axes.
 In addition, the speed of motion around the joints, or angular velocity, and the change in velocity, or angular acceleration can be examined, usually by recording a subject performing the motion.
 The velocity and acceleration can also be identified by using kinetics, as is described in the next section.

-We also note the difference between open-chain and closed-chain movements.
-In an open-chain movement, the hand or the foot is not in contact with an surface, and is therefore free to move under the resistance.
+We also note the difference between open-chain and closed-chain movements concerning biomechanics.
+In an open-chain movement, the hand or the foot is not in contact with a surface, and is therefore free to move under the resistance.
 Think, bicep curl or leg extension.
 A closed-chain movement keeps the hand or foot stabilized against a surface, as in a lunge or a push-up.

 Kinematics, while useful in describing motion, tells us nothing about the forces which created that movement.
 To examine the forces acting on the body, kinetics involves examining external resistance, gravity, and muscle forces using the laws of mechanics discovered by Sir Isaac Newton in the 1600s.